SecOpsNews/news/index.md

 - [DataBreaches] Bank of America Refused To Reimburse Georgia Customer After Hackers Hit Account.
 Then a News Station Showed Up. - 1 day ago
 - [RegisterSoftware] How OpenAI used a new data type to cut inference costs by 75% - 1 day ago
 - [HackerNews] Researchers Reveal ReVault Attack Targeting Dell ControlVault3 Firmware in 100+ Laptop Models - 1 day ago
-- [RegisterSec] The inside story of the Telemessage saga, and how you can view the data - 1 day ago
-- [BleepingComputer] 60 malicious Ruby gems downloaded 275,000 times steal credentials - 1 day ago
-- [BleepingComputer] Google confirms data breach exposed potential Google Ads customers' info - 1 day ago
-- [HackerNews] Linux-Based Lenovo Webcams’ Flaw Can Be Remotely Exploited for BadUSB Attacks - 1 day ago
-- [DataBreaches] Scattered Spider has a new Telegram channel to list its attacks - 1 day ago
-- [HackerNews] Researchers Uncover GPT-5 Jailbreak and Zero-Click AI Agent Attacks Exposing Cloud and IoT Systems - 1 day ago
 - [DataBreaches] Russian-linked hackers appear to have launched a crippling cyberattack on Western New Mexico University - 3 months ago
 - [DataBreaches] SK Telecom vows to take full responsibility for damage from recent data leak - 3 months ago
 - [HackerNews] Storm-1977 Hits Education Clouds with AzureChecker, Deploys 200+ Crypto Mining Containers - 3 months ago